 -

 I have been told there was once a dark mansion, somber but rich.
 Enclosed in dense trees and shrubs, this unapproachable beauty was settled within the wood of a hill overlooking Leavenworth Street.
-If you had happened to meander down the lane,
+The Mansion in the Trees.
+If you had happened

 -